 Pursuant to 1002.45.
 F.S., Santa Rosa County public school students in grades KG-12 may participate in part-time or full-time virtual instruction programs.
-Open enrollment for both part-time and full-time virtual instruction programs will take place from April 15, 2013, through July 31, 2013, with late registration continuing through the first two weeks of the school year if space if available.
-Parents of students interested in participating in a full-time virtual instruction program must contact Patti Peacher, Coordinator of Virtual Education Programs, at 850-981-7860, no later than the conclusion of the open enrollment period.
-Parents of students interested in participating in a part-time virtual instruction program, resulting in a hybrid schedule of virtual and brick and mortar classes, must contact their student's guidance counselor no later than the conclusion of the open enrollment period.
-Should the resulting hybrid schedule result in a student remaining at home for a period of the school day, parents shall be responsible for providing transportation to or from school, depending on the time of day the student will need to enter or exit his/her brick and mortar classes.
+Open enrollment for both part-time and full-time virtual instruction programs will take place from April 15th 2013 through July 31st 2013 each year with late registration continuing through the first two weeks of the school year if space is available.
+Parents of students interested in participating in a full-time virtual instruction program must contact Patti Peacher, the Coordinator of Virtual Education Programs, at 850-981-7860, no later than the conclusion of the open enrollment period.
+Parents of students interested in participating in a part-time virtual instruction program, resulting in a hybrid schedule of virtual and brick and mortar classes, must contact their student's guidance counselor no later than the conclusion of the open enrollment for a period of the school day, parents shall be responsible for providing transportation to or from school, depending on the time of day the student will need to enter or exit his/her brick and mortar classes.